devanshi-gupta-23/SQL-Retail-Data-Analysis/README.md

 3) Product Category

 # Summary:
-*First i understand the data what is available to me then i did data preparation for example convereted date in valid date formats.
-*Then i performed Data Analysis like what is the net total revenue generated in categories Electronics and Books?, What is the combined revenue earned from the "Electronics" & "Clothing" categories,from "Flagship stores"?,.... so on, in total i performed 15 tasks .
-*To perform these tasks i have written SQL Query.
+a)First i understand the data what is available to me then i did data preparation for example convereted date in valid date formats. b)Then i performed Data Analysis like what is the net total revenue generated in categories Electronics and Books?, What is the combined revenue earned from the "Electronics" & "Clothing" categories,from "Flagship stores"?,.... so on, in total i performed 15 tasks . c)To perform these tasks i have written SQL Query.,.From which city do we have the maximum number of customers and how many